visgl/deck.gl/docs/get-started/getting-started.md

 with a selection of small, standalone examples that could be good starting points for your application.

-You should be able to copy these folders to other locations, and get them running simply by installing dependency:
+You should be able to copy these folders to your preferred locations, and get them running simply by installing dependencies using:

 ```bash
 # either